sak963/Graham_Nano_Tip_Bot/README.md

 - Actual transaction processing is handled by celery worker processes 'graham_backend' (RPC Send/RPC Receive)
 - Communication between the bot and worker processes is done using redis
 - User data, transactions, and all other persisted data is stored using the Peewee ORM with PostgreSQL
-- Operates with a single NANO/BANANO wallet, with 1 account per user
+- Operates with a single TANGRAM wallet, with 1 account per user

 Recommend using with a GPU/OpenCL configured node (or work peer) on busier discord servers due to POW calculation.